bsnichols/GAGA/README.md

 ## 1 Data management

+The pipeline runs within the folder it is stored in.
+To begin, place

 ### 1.1 Data input

 The input data format is dependent on whether or not the data has been transformed.